Deden199/launcxbaru/readme.md

 Make sure database environment variables are set before running the script.
 The script prints a summary of balance adjustments to the console.

+### Admin Panel Reconciliation

+Admins can also trigger a balance recomputation from the web panel:

+1. Log in to the admin panel and open a client's dashboard.
+2. Click **Reconcile Balance** inside the *Active Balance* card.
+3. The server recalculates the balance from settled orders minus withdrawals and the card refreshes with the new value.